Public Sector Undertakings

 4. North Eastern Electric Power Corporation (NEEPCO)

-North Eastern Electric Power Corporation Ltd. (NEEPCO) was constituted in 1976 under the Company's Act 1956 with the objective of developing the large power potential of the North Eastern Region of the country through planned development of the North Eastern Region.
-Since then NEEPCO has grown into one of the pioneer public sectors with an authorized share capital of Rs.
-2500.00 crores.
-It is schedule B organisation.
+North Eastern Electric Power Corporation Ltd. (NEEPCO) was constituted in 1976 under the Companies Act 1956 with the objective of developing the large power potential of the North Eastern Region of the country.
+Over the years, NEEPCO has grown into one of the pioneer public sector enterprise with an authorized share capital of Rs 5000.00 crores.
+NEEPCO was upgraded to Schedule ‘A’ Enterprise in 2008 and later conferred with Mini-Ratna Category – I status in 2013.
+Since March 2020, the Company has become a wholly owned subsidiary of NTPC.

-The North Eastern Region of the country is blessed with highest hydro-power potential of the country which is estimated at 48000 MW constituting about 33% of the total reserves of the country.
-The region has abundant natural gas sources.
-There is ample scope of development in this under developed region where the main infrastructure has been identified as power.
+The North Eastern Region of the country is blessed with highest hydro power potential of the country which is estimated at 55,930 MW (above 25 MW) constituting about 42% of the total reserves of the country (1,33,410 MW).

 5. Power Finance Corporation (PFC)